gsdlab/clafer/README.md

 [Clafer](http://clafer.org) is a general-purpose lightweight structural modeling language developed by [GSD Lab](http://gsd.uwaterloo.ca/), [University of Waterloo](http://uwaterloo.ca), and [MODELS](http://www.itu.dk/research/models/) group at [IT University of Copenhagen](http://www.itu.dk/).
-Clafer can be used for modeling of static hierarchical structures for modeling the change of the structures over time (behavior).
+Clafer can be used for modeling of static hierarchical structures and for modeling the change of the structures over time (behavior).
+Clafer allows for naturally expressing variability in both the structure and behavior.
 The main goal of Clafer is to make modeling more accessible to a wider range of users and domains.

 There are many possible applications of Clafer; however, three are prominent: